 I Never Told You My Name: Twilight addresses the human versions of Pinkie Pie and Applejack by name despite them not saying anything beforehand.
 From this, Pinkie Pie erroneously concludes Twilight is psychic.

 In Spite of a Nail: The human world, despite being basically magic-free and technological development being drastically greater than the pony world, has the human counterparts of the various characters taking on more or less similar roles.
-The Mane Five (sans Twilight) were all friends prior to Sunset Shimmer sabotaging their relationship, and have all fallen into roles fitting those of their counterparts.
-The Cutie Mark Crusaders are still friends, their desire for cutie marks translated here as similar ill-conceived attempts at being popular.
+The Humane Five (sans Twilight) were all friends prior to Sunset Shimmer sabotaging their relationship, and have all fallen into roles fitting those of their counterparts.
+The Crusaders are still friends, their desire for cutie marks translated here as similar ill-conceived attempts at being popular.
 Celestia and Luna run the school.
 Even Twilight's counterpart being absent fits with Twilight herself not coming to Ponyville until made to do so.

 Magic variant: the mirror provides an appropriate wardrobe for Twilight in addition to the physical changes.
 Although when she realizes this, the fact that she's now human understandably freaks her out much more than the sudden apparition of clothes.